 The treasure is excellent as is no more then standard for a Bruce Cordell adventure.
 Even relatively mundane items like an ancient shield are described in such a way that they are interesting and make sense in context.
 A bizarre ice-blade that increases in power as the wielder levels up (that one is never going to get sold), a dragon-tooth weapon, nonmagical swords of strange super alloys, dust of animate object, a magic harp that allows you to talk to the dead, wine that functions as a potion of heroism etc. etc. And once again, like a neck-bearded Zorro, Cordell delivers his signature “weird potions that can be meddled with for random effects” that he learned in adventure-writing-school.
 This adventure might be a bit too heavy on the magic items for some GMs, but its nowhere near uncommon for a Basic or 1e module.

 Pros: Good balance of magic items, monsters, atmosphere, exploration, combat and negotiation.
 Genuinely evokes the sense of wonder that was at times missing in later DnD modules.
 Glorious weirdness.

 Cons: Long-ass descriptions make the text hard to assimilate.
 Video-gamey elements break immersion at times.
 Fucking pit traps.

 Overall, you could do a lot worse then Shattered Circle to introduce a group of players to Dnd.
-The recommendation allow level ups if the party returns to town is pretty much a necessity if you start everyone on level one.
-It’s not Cordell’s best work and it suffers from video-game esque tropes in some places but overall its a very solid, imaginative and interesting module and for 36 pages it packs a lot of punch.
+The recommendation to allow level ups if the party returns to town is virtually a necessity if you start everyone on level one.
+SC is not Cordell’s best work and it suffers from video-game esque tropes in some places but overall its a very solid, imaginative and interesting module and for 36 pages it packs a lot of punch.
 7.5 out of 10.